Mi-LeV/PX4-ROS2-Gazebo-Drone-Simulation-Template/README.md

   ```bash
   MicroXRCEAgent udp4 -p 8888
   ```
-  The Micro XRCE-DDS Agent allows uORB messages to be published and subscribed to on a companion computer as ROS 2 topics.
+  The Micro XRCE-DDS Agent allows uORB messages to be published and subscribed to on a companion computer as ROS 2 topics, and is making the liaison with the PX4 flight computer.

-  For more information, refer to the [uXRCE-DDS documentation](https://docs.px4.io/main/en/middleware/uxrce_dds.html).

 ### 3. Run PX4 SITL and Gazebo